Introduction to PostgreSQL max connections

 Output:

-After modification of database connection size, we just need to restart the database.
+After modification of the database connection size, we need to restart the database.
 We can also create new databases with the same size of database connection with username and password, but every time might be checked; really, we need a max connection to the database because it directly affects database performance.

 Code: